vavrines/Kinetic.jl/paper/paper.md

 # KitML.jl

 Machine learning is building its momentum in scientific computing.
-Given the nonlinear structure of differential and integral equations, it is promising to incorporate the universal function approximator from machine learning models into the governing equations and achieve the balance between efficiency and accuracy.
+Given the nonlinear structure of differential and integral equations, it is promising to incorporate the universal function approximator from machine learning surrogate models into the governing equations and achieve a better balance between efficiency and accuracy.
-In KitML.jl, we provide strategies to construct hybrid mechanical-neural models.
+In KitML.jl, we provide strategies to construct hybrid mechanical-neural models and form structure-preserving data-driven closure models.
 The detailed theory and implementation can be found in the paper [@xiao2020b].

 # Extension